EYE HEALTH FAQ'S

 In Scotland, the advice now is to present to an optometrist as first port of call for any eye problem.
 We have the necessary equipment to evaluate your presenting signs and symptoms accurately.
 We can then liaise with your GP, pharmacist or the Hospital Eye Service if indicated.
 Many eye problems can be managed by an optometrist.
 However, there are many more needing management in secondary care.
 Any eye problem should be investigated as soon as possible.

-HOW LONG ARE THE APPOINTMENTS?
+HOW LONG ARE THE SIGHT TEST APPOINTMENTS?

-For a primary eye test, we book 40 minute appointments.
+For a primary eye test, we book 45 minute appointments.
 This means that you aren't rushed and we have the time to investigate all of your symptoms thoroughly.
 It also means we have time to discuss your findings, give you advice and answer any questions that you may have about your eye health and glasses.